10yard/dkafe/readme.md

 EMU_7 = (optional)
 EMU_8 = (optional)
 ```
-*EMU_1 to EMU_8 are used to define the emulators.
-By default EMU_1 is used for DKAFE gameplay and EMU_2 is used for DKAFE recording sessions only.
-It is recommended not to change EMU_1 and EMU_2.*
+EMU_1 to EMU_8 are used to define the emulators.
+EMU_1 and EMU_2 come preconfigured.
+By default EMU_1 is used for DKAFE gameplay and EMU_2 is used for DKAFE .inp recording.
+It is recommended not to change EMU_1 and EMU_2.

 ```
 ROM_DIR = <ROOT>\roms
 ```
-*the path to roms is set to the dkafe roms folder by default.  <ROOT> refers to the installed location of dkafe.*
+The rom directory is set to the dkafe roms folder by default.

 ```
 OPTIONS = -video gdi
 ```
-*additional argumnents to pass to DKMAME.
-DKAFE will automatically pass other things in like -rompath and -record when necessary so this need not be changed.*
+Additional arguments to pass to DKMAME.
+DKAFE will automatically pass other things in like -rompath and -record when necessary so this need not be changed.

 ```
 AUTOSTRETCH = 1
 ```
-*1 to automatically fit DKMAME to the resolution of monitor.
-It will detect if monitor is 3:4 or 7:8 or similar aspect.*
+1 to automatically fit DKMAME to the resolution of monitor.
+It will detect if monitor is 3:4 or 7:8 or similar aspect.

 ```
 CREDITS=1
 ```
-*1 to automatically insert a coin after launching a game.*
+1 to automatically insert a coin after launching a game.

 ```
 AUTOSTART=1
 ```
-*1 to automatically start the game - if coins are inserted.*
+1 to automatically start the game - if coins are inserted.

 ### Control Settings